Classic autism

+Classic autism—also known as childhood autism, autistic disorder, or Kanner's syndrome—is a formerly diagnosed neurodevelopmental disorder first described by Leo Kanner in 1943.
+It is characterized by atypical and impaired development in social interaction and communication as well as restricted and repetitive behaviors, activities, and interests.
+These symptoms first appear in early childhood and persist throughout life.

+Classic autism was last recognized as a diagnosis in the DSM-IV and ICD-10, and has been superseded by autism-spectrum disorder in the DSM-5 (2013) and ICD-11 (2022).
+Globally, classic autism was estimated to affect 24.8 million people as of 2015.

+Autism is likely caused by a combination of genetic and environmental factors, with genetic factors thought to heavily predominate.
+Certain proposed environmental causes of autism have been met with controversy, such as the vaccine hypothesis that, although disproved, has negatively impacted vaccination rates among children.

+Since the DSM-5/ICD-11, the term "autism" more commonly refers to the broader autism spectrum.

 Characteristics

-Classic autism is a highly variable neurodevelopmental disorder whose symptoms first appear during infancy or childhood, and generally follows a steady course without remission.
+Autism is a highly variable neurodevelopmental disorder whose symptoms first appear during infancy or childhood, and generally follow a steady course without remission.
 Autistic people may be severely impaired in some respects but average, or even superior, in others.
 Overt symptoms gradually begin after the age of six months and become established by age two or three years.
 Some autistic children experience regression in their communication and social skills after reaching developmental milestones at a normal pace.
 It was said to be distinguished by a characteristic triad of symptoms: impairments in social interaction, impairments in communication, and repetitive behavior.
 Other aspects, such as atypical eating, are also common but are not essential for diagnosis.
-Individual symptoms of autism occur in the general population and appear not to associate highly, without a sharp line separating pathologically severe from common traits.
+Individual symptoms of autism occur in the general population and appear not to highly be associated, without a sharp line separating pathologically severe from common traits.